 History Pub Talks

-Once a month, September through May, the museum partners with a local business, the University of Oregon, and history scholars to present talks on historical events, thoughts, and research.
-The evening events are punctuated by local brew and food, and are popular with age groups from students to seniors.
+Once a month, September through May, the University of Oregon and history scholars present talks on historical events, thoughts, and research at Whirled Pies in Eugene.
+The events are punctuated by local brew and food, and are popular with age groups from students to seniors.

 View recordings of our History Pub series on Youtube (closed captions available).